liber899/JS-Projects/README.md

 # JS-Projects
-JS projects from simple to complicated
+JS projects from simple to complicate